-Businesses that use any kind of machinery, heavy equipment, or fleets in their operations were among the first to realize the full potential of EAM and IoT technologies.
+Businesses that use any kind of machinery, heavy equipment, or fleets in their operations were among the first to realise the full potential of EAM and IoT technologies.
 But with ERP system integration, IoT data can work even harder.
 It’s great when your assets can tell you when they need servicing, but what if they could tell you how to build workflows that would help them run cooler and more efficiently?
 What if your IoT data could help you change your product design so that manufacturing processes were leaner and more ergonomic?
-What if your delivery fleet could automatically optimize loads and routes to minimize fuel and wear and tear?
+What if your delivery fleet could automatically optimise loads and routes to minimise fuel and wear and tear?
 EAM/ERP integrations help to bring together the smartest supply chain and manufacturing solutions, with the analytical power of cloud ERP.

 We hear about omnichannel shopping and how today’s consumers expect a seamless experience across whatever online or offline channels they choose to shop or buy.
 Well, along with that goes an increased expectation for omnichannel service.
 At the moment, in both the B2C and B2B arenas, customer demands are high, loyalty is fickle, and competition is fierce.
-AI-powered technologies such as natural language chatbots and recommendation engines are helping businesses to keep a personalized touch in their automated activities.
+AI-powered technologies such as natural language chatbots and recommendation engines are helping businesses to keep a personalised touch in their automated activities.
 But really outstanding customer service requires the ability for different departments to work together in real time.
-Whether a service and repairs request, a quality complaint, or a billing question, customer service/ERP integrations can help to unify a variety of applications and centralize a source of customer data across operational areas.
+Whether a service and repairs request, a quality complaint, or a billing question, customer service/ERP integrations can help to unify a variety of applications and centralise a source of customer data across operational areas.

 Benefits of seamless cloud ERP integration

 - Real-time data.
 The ability to capture and manage complex information and Big Data is an essential feature of all modern business systems.
-But the real value in data can’t be realized unless you can understand and act upon it – quickly.
+But the real value in data can’t be realised unless you can understand and act upon it – quickly.
 Real-time data analytics and reporting gives businesses a competitive edge with the ability to make confident, informed decisions in the moment.

 - Single source of information.
 Silos are at the heart of some of the worst operational inefficiencies.
-A single, cloud-accessible source of truth and information not only helps optimize operations, it helps to reduce security risks and human error.
+A single, cloud-accessible source of truth and information not only helps optimise operations, it helps to reduce security risks and human error.

 - Regulatory compliance.
 The past couple of years have seen record-setting legal settlements around HR compliance alone.
 Integrating the power of cloud ERP into all your regulatory processes helps to ensure business-wide compliance across your operations.

 - Faster return on investment.
-Understanding ROI, value, and profit margins is very dependent upon capturing and analyzing the right data and delivering fast and flexible reports.
+Understanding ROI, value, and profit margins is very dependent upon capturing and analysing the right data and delivering fast and flexible reports.
 This goes to the heart of cloud ERP – such that you can even use your cloud ERP’s functionality to assess the ROI of your own ERP system integration initiatives.